O

 Moh’s Hardness: 5 to 6.5.

-Fire Opal Historical Associations: fostered creativity and beginnings; bring about necessary destruction.
+Fire Opal: fostered creativity and beginnings; bring about necessary destruction.

-Historically Used To Treat: disease; eye issues; digestive issues; skin issues; emotional trauma; fever; infections; headaches; insomnia.
+Historically Used to Treat: disease; eye health; sight; fevers; infections; insulin regulation; labor; mood swings; digestive issues; skin issues; emotional trauma; headaches; insomnia.